kinshuk4/daily-coding-problem-solutions/problem1001_1050/README.md

 Given an array of positive integers, divide the array into two subsets such that the difference between the sum of the subsets is as small as possible.

 For example, given `[5, 10, 15, 20, 25]`, return the sets `{10, 25}` and `{5, 15, 20}`, which has a difference of 5, which is the smallest possible difference.

+## Daily Coding Problem: Problem #1034 [Easy]

+This problem was asked by Microsoft.

+You have `n` fair coins and you flip them all at the same time.
+Any that come up tails you set aside.
+The ones that come up heads you flip again.
+How many rounds do you expect to play before only one coin remains?

+Write a function that, given `n`, returns the number of rounds you'd expect to play until one coin remains.